Dwarsligger: Features

 The special binding method permits the dwarsligger to remain open without restraint, and can be browsed and read with one hand.
 The use of thin papers reduces the amount of raw materials used by conventional books.
 The format is amenable to various types of books such as novels, thrillers and non-fiction.
 Published by Uitgeverij dwarsligger, the format has been used in various titles by authors such as Herman Koch, Saskia Noort, Paulien Cornelisse and Dan Brown.
 In some cases the dwarsligger appears at the same time as the regular edition.

 International

 In addition to the Dutch and Flemish market, they are also trying to launch the book format elsewhere.
 In 2010, the format entered the Spanish market and one year later the English publisher Hodder & Stoughton published a few dwarsliggers, under the name Flipback.
 In 2011, the Lutheran Bible was published in Germany in dwarsligger format.

-In 2018, Penguin Random House launched the first American titles in the format under the "Penguin Minis" collection.
+In 2018, Penguin Random House launched the first titles in the format released in the United States under the Penguin Minis label.
+They also released titles a year later under another label, Random Minis.
+Both imprints were short-lived with only 19 books being released total over the course of a year, with dates on when they were released being uncertain, as there was no formal announcement of their releases.

+The titles produced under the Penguin Minis label go as follows: The Fault in Our Stars, Paper Towns, An Abundance of Katherines, and Looking for Alaska all by John Green, Between Shades of Gray by Ruta Sepetys, Legend by Marie Lu, Matched by Ally Condie, The Outsiders by S. E. Hinton, If I Stay by Gayle Forman, and Let it Snow by John Green, Maureen Johnson, and Lauren Myracle.
+As well as this some Penguin in Bloom reprints of books were released in the format under the same label, those being A Little Princess by Frances Hodgson Burnett, Heidi by Johanna Spyri, and Anne of Green Gables by L. M. Montgomery.
+They were released in a box set together.
+As well as this, the four books solely by John Green were also released in a boxed set.

+The titles produced under the Random Minis label were as follows: All the Bright Places by Jennifer Niven, Dear Martin by Nic Stone, Every Day by David Levithan, Everything, Everything by Nicola Yoon, I Am Not Your Perfect Mexican Daughter by Erika L. Sanchez, and We Were Liars by E. Lockhart.